Autistic rights movement

-Autistic rights movement advocates strive for widespread acceptance of people with autism, as well as the traits and behaviors (e.g. stimming, lack of eye contact, and special interests) associated with autism, for autistic people to socialize on their own terms, and to mitigate the double empathy problem.
-The movement seeks to reform, advance, and foster autism-oriented support services, interventions or therapies in accordance with neurodiversity principles to emphasize coping skills for challenging situations, promote adaptive skills, and promote psychological well-being and mental health, through incorporating voices and perspectives of autistic people in intervention reforms, advancements, and developments.
+The autistic rights movement advocates for widespread acceptance of autistic people, as well as the traits and behaviors (e.g., stimming, lack of eye contact, and special interests) associated with autism.
+New research on stimming behaviors have suggested that not only should it be accepted, it should be encouraged.
+The movement also actively advocates for autistic people to socialize on their own terms, and to mitigate the double empathy problem.

-The movement criticizes therapies and interventions that—implicitly or explicitly, unintentionally or intentionally—encourage masking behaviors associated with autism and imitating neurotypical social behaviors, as higher tendencies of camouflaging, autistic masking, or passing as neurotypical are associated with worse mental health outcomes according to most recent studies and multiple systematic reviews and some autistic adults who experienced some forms of behavioral interventions reported adverse effects such as detrimental effects on their mental health due to increased or excessive camouflaging or masking.
-Limited but a few quantitative studies found that such adverse effects (e.g. reinforcement of masking, trauma, mental health worsening) appear to be experienced by a substantial proportion of autistic people who received these interventions.
+The movement places a large emphasis on goals that align with the neurodivergence movement, such as the idea that autism should not be labeled as a defect but rather be viewed as a form of bio-variance that should be accepted and embraced.
+Autistic rights activist push to reform, advance, and foster autism-oriented support services, interventions or therapies in accordance with neurodiversity principles to emphasize coping skills for challenging situations.
+The neurodivergence framework aims to emphasize the importance of these reforms following the concept that all unique personalities should be acceptable.
+The movement also shadow cases the importance of interventions that create supportive environments that facilitate the strengths and weaknesses of the individual.

-The movement also advocates for autistic people to be recognized as a minority group rather than as having a disorder.
-Within the autistic rights movement, autism is often compared to different variations in human biology not categorized as disorders, such as homosexuality.
+The movement criticizes therapies and interventions that—implicitly or explicitly, unintentionally or intentionally—encourage masking behaviors associated with autism and imitating neurotypical social behaviors.
+According to research, masking behaviors may be linked to long term negative effects such as anxiety, depression and exhaustion within individuals with autism.
+Further evidence supports the idea that some therapies and interventions might also reinforce masking, as a substantial proportion of autistic adults who experienced some forms of applied behavior analysis based interventions reported adverse effects such as detrimental effects on their mental health due to increased or excessive camouflaging or masking.